National Cycle Route 12: Hatfield to Arlesey

-In Hatfield there is a spiral bridge and a scenic off-road section through Streamwoods. delisted due to two gates which block use by tricycles and tandems.
-It can be avoided by following the cycle path along Travellers Lane and Woods Ave.
-The route passes on road through Old Hatfield and near to Mill Green Museum (watermill), the off-road section then continuing into Welwyn Garden City.
+In Hatfield there is a spiral bridge and a scenic off-road section through Streamwoods,. de-listed by the WWCT due to two gates which block use by tricycles and tandems.
+It can be avoided by following the cycle path along Travellers Lane and Woods Ave to Link Drive and then the newer cycle path via Hatfield Station and the Red Lion pub.
+The official route passes on road through Old Hatfield and near to Mill Green Museum (watermill), the off-road section then continuing into Welwyn Garden City.
 This section is shared in part with National Cycle Route 61.
 The cycle route then winds through the quiet streets of the Handside part of Welwyn Garden City to reach an off-road path through Sherrardspark Wood up to the Great North Road.

 North-west of Welwyn Garden City from Ayot Green, where there is a junction with NCN57, NCN12 follows quiet country lanes but with some very steep hills (northbound) near Codicote.
-There is a useful bike shop and cafe, Spokes, just north of Codicote.
-It passes Knebworth House and then descends to join the off-road cycle path network through Stevenage and Old Stevenage.
+There is a useful cycling cafe, Spokes, just north of Codicote (not open Mondays and Tuesdays).
+It passes Knebworth House and then descends Old Knebworth Lane (busy at peak times) to join the off-road cycle path network through Stevenage and Old Stevenage.
 Another rural section, mostly off-road and partly unsurfaced leads to Letchworth where there is a choice of either a route to the east between Baldock and Letchworth or via the centre of Letchworth Garden City.
 This latter route takes in the UK's first gyratory roundabout.
-North of the county boundary the route can be followed mostly on road to Arlesey station.
+North of the county boundary the route can be followed on road in Stotfold and then off road to Arlesey station.